plone/training.plone.org/site/trainer/index.rst

 Franco Pellegrini
     Franco Pellegrini is a software developer from Cordoba, Argentina.
 He started developing Plone in 2005 in a small software company, and as an independent contractor since 2011.
 He believes in free software philosophy, and so, he has been a Plone core developer since 2010 and Framework Team member since 2012.

+.. gravatar:: fredvd

+Fred van Dijk
+    Fred, from Rotteradm the Netherlands, has been exposed to Plone early on while still working at a sales/marketing officewhere he implemented several Plone sites in different countries.
+In 2007 he joined Zest Software to work on and with Plone and Open Source in general full time.
+He likes to help out on the business side of things, helping users decide on which features are most valuable to develop or when to stick with standard functionality.
+He also gives training on using and administering the CMS.
+On the IT side he has enough technical knowledge to work on code, system administration and spart with the developers what the customers want.